SS Erna: History

 In 1947, Empire Conforth was sold to Cyprus Ship Management Co, Cyprus and was renamed Troödos.
 In 1952, she was sold to Compagnia Maritima Punta Burica SA, Costa Rica and renamed Burica.
-In 1953, she was sole to Compagnia Santa Angelica, Costa Rica and renamed Dmitris.
+In 1953, she was sold to Compagnia Santa Angelica, Costa Rica and renamed Dmitris.
 In 1955, she was sold to Metropolitan Agencies Ltd, Panama and renamed Cedar.
 She served until 1958 when she was scrapped in Hong Kong.